synle/note-synchronizer/README.md

 - `FETCH_THREADS`: First pull in all the threadIds from Gmail (for me it was dated back all the way to 2005).
 - `FETCH_RAW_CONTENT`: Fetch the raw content of the emails associated with the above threadIds
 - `PARSE_EMAIL`: Parse the email accordingly, strip out unwanted tags.
 If the emails have simply links to a post, then curl that URL for the content of the link
 - `UPLOAD_EMAIL` For each of the emails, run a rule condition.
 If passed will send the emails and associated attachments to Google Drive for storage.
 At the moment, the buckets are grouped by the sender email address.
+Note that the original email will be converted to docx before uploading to Google Drive.

 ## Lessons Learned